AlexDikelsky/puzzles/readme.md

-Implementation of the prolog questions in www.ic.unicamp.br/~meidanis/courses/mc336/2009s2/prolog/problemas/.
+Implementation of the prolog questions in www.ic.unicamp.br/~meidanis/courses/mc336/2009s2/prolog/problemas/ and Project Euler solutions.

 Some implementations don't work exactly the same as the reference implementation.
 The differences are usually small, such as `range.prolog`